MurphyPone/murphypone.github.io/src/content/game-theory.md

 \end{aligned}
 $$

+---

-Linear Programs can also be expressed in matrix form as such:
+Linear Programs can also be expressed in matrix form as follows:
 - Let $\mathbf{w}$ be an $n \times 1$ vector containing the weights $w_i$
 - Let $\mathbf{x}$ be an $n \times 1$ vector containing the variables $x_i$
 - Let $\mathbf{A}$ be an $m \times n$ matrix of constants $a_{ij}$